Permanent Hair Removal - Electrolysis

 |Full back||100 - 225

 |$45 - $125||$750 - $1100||$8500 - $19125||$3700 - $9250|

-Galvanic electrolysis works by causing salt and water in the skin around the probe to be chemically altered to produce a small amount of sodium hydroxide, or lye.
-Lye is the active ingredient in some crystal drain openers.
-If enough is produced, it can damage the cells that cause hair growth.
-The chemical reaction is expressed like this:
+The galvanic method works by using a Direct Current (DC) of electricity.
+When the needle is inserted, the electricity coming down the needle causes the salt and water in the skin around the probe to be chemically altered.
+Salt, water and electricity combine to produce a small amount of sodium hydroxide.
+If enough is produced, this solution can damage the cells that cause hair growth.
+The chemical reaction is expressed like this :

-Thermolysis works by causing water molecules in the skin around the probe to vibrate, which creates heat.
+The thermolysis method, also known as diathermy or short wave, works by using an Alternating Current (AC) of electricity.
+This electricity causes the water molecules in the skin around the needle to vibrate, which creates heat.
 If enough heat is produced, it can damage the cells that cause hair growth.

-Blend is based on the theory that lye is more caustic when heated.
+The Blend Method combines both the Short Wave and Galvanic procedures.
+Sodium hydroxide is created and is then heated by the electricity.
+This heat, plus the chemical solution, then destroys the hair tissue.
 Theoretically, blend is more effective than other methods if performed correctly.
 Blend is recommended by several experts, but electrologist skill is by far the most important factor in safe and effective treatment.

 Electrolysis improperly performed or performed on non-normal skin can cause scarring, spread infection, and potentially cause isomorphic outbreaks or spread of lesions.